-This page outlines the estimated cost of travel in Spain.
-We have included suggested shoestring and more comfortable backpacking budgets for the popular Iberian destination, home to iconic cities such as Barcelona and some of Europe’s best beaches.
+This page outlines the estimated cost of travel in Spain in 2023.
+We have included suggested shoestring and more comfortable Spain backpacking budgets for a trip around a country that is home to iconic cities such as Barcelona and some of Europe’s best beaches.
 We also have some typical prices further down to give you an idea of how much things cost.

 More Comfortable Spain Backpacking Budget

 If you’re not big into partying, it’ll be easier to stick to the shoestring budget.
 However there are many factors that will determine the actual cost of your trip in Spain, with accommodation costs significantly less during quieter periods of the year such as January and February in most destinations.

 If you come in the busy summer period, or want to do trips to one of Spain’s many islands, increasing your budget to around 70 Euros per day may be a sensible plan.
 Getting around Spain is fairly straightforward with plenty of budget flights to islands such as Mallorca, Ibiza, Gran Canaria and Tenerife, but costs can still mount once you factor in baggage fees.

 On the mainland, there is an excellent if quite expensive high-speed rail network that links the main cities.
 On a shoestring budget you are probably going to need to stick to the inter-city buses which are almost always the cheapest way to travel around Spain, although you can travel faster and more comfortably by train.
 Book in advance via Renfe or Ouigo to get the best fares.